edsu/inkdroid.org/about/index.md

 fine grained list of tasks--I use other collaborative tools for that.
 It's simply a place to write down the high level things that I'm working on, in an arbitrary order, so I can see them change over time.

-* data analysis of scholarly publishing
+* scholarly publishing data analytics
 * web archives research and standardization
 * social.coop: co-operatively run social media
-- digital repository infrastructure services
+- digital preservation services
-- slowly learning Rust
+- slowly learning Rust -- yes, still :)
+- (re-)engaging with various forms of writing: documentation, journaling, blogging, poetry, and research articles perhaps?

 [software developer]: https://github.com/edsu
 [Maryland Institute for Technology in the Humanities]: http://mith.umd.edu